Link

 License

-This work is based on a previous TAPR project, the echOmods project.
+This work is based on a previous TAPR project, the pic0rick project, the echOmods project.
 The un0rick project, the lit3rick project and their boards are open hardware and software, developped with open-source elements, as much as possible.

 • The hardware is licensed under TAPR Open Hardware License (www.tapr.org/OHL)